tygra-io/http-terminator/README.md

 When you call [`server.close()`](https://nodejs.org/api/http.html#http_server_close_callback), it stops the server from accepting new connections, but it keeps the existing connections open indefinitely.
 This can result in your server hanging indefinitely due to keep-alive connections or because of the ongoing requests that do not produce a response.
 Therefore, in order to close the server, you must track creation of all connections and terminate them yourself.

 http-terminator implements the logic for tracking all connections and their termination upon a timeout. http-terminator also ensures graceful communication of the server intention to shutdown to any clients that are currently receiving response from this server.

+**Robust Error Handling**: The shutdown process is designed to never throw errors.
+All errors during termination are caught and logged.
+This makes http-terminator production-ready for critical applications where reliability is paramount.

 <a name="user-content-http-terminator-api"></a>
 <a name="http-terminator-api"></a>